tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-12-24-Construct3-Survey.md

 [[65, 66], 67, 68]
 {% endhighlight %}

-As combining packers is our bread-and-butter here, why not make it shorter?
-We can use the *bind* operator, ``>>``, to concatenate packers and form sequences.
+Since combining packers is our bread-and-butter here, let's try to make it shorter: we can use the *bind* operator, ``>>``, to concatenate packers and form sequences.
 Here's how it looks:

 {% highlight pycon %}